 - Establishing standards for accreditation of local school divisions and preparation programs for teachers and administrators;

-- Implementing the No Child Left Behind Act and administering federal assistance programs; and
+- Implementing the Every Student Succeeds Act (ESSA) and administering federal assistance programs; and

 - Developing rules and regulations for the administration of state programs.